 Resident's monthly Total Tenant Payment: \$

 minus

 Resident's monthly utility allowance: \$

 equals

 Resident's monthly rent: \$

-M 41 (1) 1 1 (4)

 Monthly utility reimbursement payment to Resident: \$

+withing durity reinfoursement payment to Resident. φ

 (5) Additional Requirements

 - (i) Resident shall authorize the utility provider to notify HABC if Resident fails to maintain utility service. - (ii) Failure of Resident to maintain utility service is a material breach of the Lease and grounds for termination of the Lease. - (iii) HABC shall not be liable for any failure by Resident to maintain utility service for the Dwelling Unit or for any failure by the utility provider to supply such utility to the Dwelling Unit.